The world reacts to the death of Anthony Bourdain

-(CNN)News of Anthony Bourdain's death shook people around the world on Friday morning.
-Many took to Twitter to express sadness, heartbreak and to honor the life of the storyteller and chef.
+(CNN)News of Anthony Bourdain's death shook the world Friday morning.

+Within minutes, Bourdain's colleagues, friends and fans flooded social media, celebrating the impact Bourdain made on the culinary community and beyond.

+They expressed their sadness, but they also spoke of Bourdain's ability to shed light on a myriad of different cultures in a way that highlighted their beauty and charm, and showed us we weren't that different from each other after all.

 "Stunned and saddened by the loss of Anthony Bourdain," said fellow chef Gordon Ramsay.
 "He brought the world into our homes and inspired so many people to explore cultures and cities through their food."

+Bourdain was a "great explorer and brilliant storyteller," said chef Yotam Ottolenghi on Instagram.
+"A huge loss of a person who shaped and changed the way we write about food."

+Andrew Zimmern, another chef and TV host, said the news was heartbreaking.
+"Tony was a symphony.
+I wish everyone could have seen all of him.
+A true friend."

 "Anthony.
 One of my idols," wrote Chrissy Teigen.
-"Unapologetic, passionate and one of the beststorytellers on the planet.
+"Unapologetic, passionate and one of the best storytellers on the planet.
 Thank you for making food so exciting.
 And always standing up for everything right. ...
 Be at peace now :("

 He 'did right' by other cultures